 Instead of immediately contacting your ex, take a step back and be real with yourself.
 Once you get beyond the feelings of rejection, you'll remember that there's a reason you broke up.
 Sure, there were things you liked about the relationship, but there's a reason it ended.

 And, it's not a failure, it's a breakup.
 People go through breakups all the time.
-You're not the first person to experience the end of a romantic relationship.
+Understandably, that does not mean it is easy, and there may be anxiety after the breakup, however this is normal, and you will finding coping mechanisms to tackle the anxious thoughts and feelings.
 Breaking up with someone doesn't mean that your mental health will never recover.

 You are in the process of healing, and that begins with introspection.
-When the "what if" fears start to grow, take a second to bring yourself back to the present moment.
+When the "what if" fears start to grow, take a second to bring yourself back to the present moment and away from the thoughts of the breakup.
 Focus on today.
 What can you do today?
 Mindfulness practices can be really helpful with staying in the present and reducing anxiety after a breakup.

 You can go back to the gym to lower your stress levels or join breakup support groups.
 You can spend time cultivating hobbies and being with close friends.
 This could be a time to start an educational course or class, write a book, or start a blog.
 Immersing yourself in something other than dwelling on your past relationship will help you see a future without your ex-partner's involvement.